Mo' Better Blues

-Mo' Better Blues is a 1990 American musical comedy-drama film starring Denzel Washington, Wesley Snipes, and Spike Lee, who also wrote, produced, and directed.
+Mo' Better Blues is a 1990 American dramatic film starring Denzel Washington, Wesley Snipes, and Spike Lee, who also wrote, produced, and directed.
 It follows a period in the life of fictional jazz trumpeter Bleek Gilliam (played by Washington) as a series of bad decisions result in his jeopardizing both his relationships and his playing career.
 The film focuses on themes of friendship, loyalty, honesty, cause-and-effect, and ultimately salvation.
 It features the music of the Branford Marsalis quartet and Terence Blanchard on trumpet.
-The film was released five months after the death of Robin Harris and is dedicated to his memory, being his penultimate acting role.
+The film was released five months after the death of Robin Harris and is dedicated to his memory, being his final acting role.